 - Best thing to do with kids – Canal cruise

-- Best activity for adults – Electric motorboat rental
+- Activity for adults – Electric motorboat rental

 - Best restaurant – Café Restaurant De Rietstulp

-- Best all-around accommodation – Hotel de Harmonie
+- Place to stay – Hotel de Harmonie

 Why You Should Visit Giethoorn Village